The closure of hospitality businesses here drastically hit our beer sector in 2020.

 As a result, the beer report states that, “The sector also requires additional financial aid to support the coverage of costs associated with the uplift, disposal and writing-off of out-of-date beer”.

-The beer sector further requires a change in the duty system allowing for excise to be recovered in a similar manner to VAT on bad debts.
+The beer sector further requires a change in the duty system allowing for excise to be recovered in a manner similar to VAT on bad debts.

 The decline in beer sales has repercussions for the government too.